LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 ```
 ### Step 3: Building the dictaphone controls and page elements

 Now, we will add some page elements to access our dictaphone and print the words to the page.
-We will need three buttons: stop, listen, and reset - to control the dictaphone and to reset the transcript.
+We will need three buttons: *stop, listen,* and *reset* - to control the dictaphone and to reset the transcript.
 We may also want to add an indicator that informs the user if the dictaphone is listening or not.
-Within Dictaphone1's return div create the following elements:
+Within Dictaphone's return div create the following elements:

-1. A span that houses a ternary conditional that uses the ‘listening’ prop of useSpeechRecognition to tell if the dictaphone is currently accessing the microphone or not.
+1. A span that houses a ternary conditional that uses the *listening* prop of *useSpeechRecognition* to tell if the dictaphone is currently accessing the microphone or not.
 Add a 'Listening:' label for clarity reasons (Please see below diagram for clearer explanation).
-2. A 'reset' button that will use the built-in function resetTranscript to- you guessed it- reset the transcript.
+2. A *reset* button that will use the built-in function resetTranscript to- you guessed it- reset the transcript.
-3. A 'listen' and 'stop' button that will use the functions 'listenContinuously' and 'SpeechRecogniton.stopListening' respectively to control the dictaphone.
+3. A *listen* and *stop* button that will use the functions *listenContinuously* and *SpeechRecogniton.stopListening* respectively to control the dictaphone.
 4. One last span where we are housing our transcript.

 Your return statement should look similar to this: